elec327/elec327.github.io/syllabus.md

 ---

+**Class Hours:** Wednesday 3:30 -- 6 PM AL124
-**Class Hours:** Tuesday, Thursday 9:25-10:50 Room DH 1075 Our plan for this semester will be to have one lecture and one practicum each week during official class hours.
+Our plan for this semester will be to start with a brief lecture and then work on labs each week during official class hours.
 Students are expected to spend significant out-of-class time (~10 hours per week) working on lab assignments.